In the very west of Connecticut, the city of Norwalk sits by the water on Long Island Sound.

 On the first weekend after Labor Day, Oyster Town celebrates the long history of its oyster industry and raises money for all sorts of good causes.

-The Norwalk Oyster Festival is now in its fifth decade and promises three days of live music, arts and crafts, lots of fun activities for little ones, and, of course, oysters galore.
+When I compiled this list Norwalk Oyster Festival was deep into its fifth decade.
+The celebration promises three days of live music, arts and crafts, lots of fun activities for little ones, and, of course, oysters galore.

 A line-up of fairground rides and amusements is in store, not to mention Kids’ Cove, which has its own rides, games and entertainment just for children.